AAMEG is administered and run by appointed Officers, who are supported by a Board of elected directors from member companies.

 Mark is the MD and CEO of Perenti (former Ausdrill) employing over 8000 people and 5000 employees working in Africa, employed by AMS, AUMS and Barminco, all wholly owned subsidiaries of Perenti.
 Perenti, through AMS has over 25 years of operating experience in Africa.
 Perenti currently operates across 10 countries in Africa for multiple clients, in both surface mining and underground mining.
 Mark has over 20 years of experience in the mining industry working in Australia, Africa, North America and South America, and has previously worked for Thiess, Leighton Contractors, Henry Walker Eltin and Macmahon.

 Mark has a degree in civil engineering (honours) from the University of Western Australia and a MBA from the University of New South Wales.

-Prior to joining International SOS, Joe’s previous position with Chandler Macleod saw him responsible for setting up national pre-deployment assessment centres to ensure employees were fit for assignment – and more specifically, assessments of health, security risk and the delivery of medical solutions to remote operations were achieved.
+Prior to joining International SOS, Joe’s previous position saw him responsible for setting up national pre-deployment assessment centres to ensure employees were fit for assignment – and more specifically, assessments of health, security risk and the delivery of medical solutions to remote operations were achieved.
 With regular travel to visit clients in countries such as Ghana, Mozambique and Burkina Faso, Joe’s current role now sees him designing and overseeing the delivery of operations in line with medical evacuation response plans and security escalation protocols for International SOS clients operating overseas.